saltyorg/docs/docs/saltbox/install/install.md

         Alternatively you can find a table on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

+    8. Adds domains for Traefik to manage independently of application routers.
+Enter each certificate base without a wildcard; for example, `home.example.co.uk` requests both `home.example.co.uk` and `*.home.example.co.uk`.

+        This option requires DNS certificate validation.
+When using Cloudflare, every domain must belong to a zone accessible to the configured credentials.

-    8. Toggles whether Traefik is configured to use HTTP-01 certificate validation.
+    9. Toggles whether Traefik is configured to use HTTP-01 certificate validation.

         This toggle is only useful for those using any of the supported DNS validation methods as this will be enabled by default otherwise.

-    9. Toggles whether certificates will be issued by ZeroSSL instead of Let's Encrypt.
+    10. Toggles whether certificates will be issued by ZeroSSL instead of Let's Encrypt.

-    10. Toggles custom Traefik error pages.
+    11. Toggles custom Traefik error pages.

         See [styled error pages configuration](../../advanced/styled-error-pages.md) for configuration details.

-    11. Toggles the use of [HSTS](https://developer.mozilla.org/en-US/docs/Glossary/HSTS).
+    12. Toggles the use of [HSTS](https://developer.mozilla.org/en-US/docs/Glossary/HSTS).

-    12. Toggles the use of Traefik's Prometheus metrics endpoint, accessible at <https://metrics.iYOUR_DOMAIN_NAMEi/prometheus> assuming default settings.
+    13. Toggles the use of Traefik's Prometheus metrics endpoint, accessible at <https://metrics.iYOUR_DOMAIN_NAMEi/prometheus> assuming default settings.

-    13. Allows alternate DNS validation providers supported by Traefik.
+    14. Allows alternate DNS validation providers supported by Traefik.

         Implemented ones are listed in [providers.yml.default](https://github.com/saltyorg/Saltbox/blob/master/defaults/providers.yml.default).

-    14. Defines which subdomain the Traefik dashboard will be accessible at.
+    15. Defines which subdomain the Traefik dashboard will be accessible at.

-    15. Defines which subdomain the Traefik Prometheus metrics endpoint will be accessible at.
+    16. Defines which subdomain the Traefik Prometheus metrics endpoint will be accessible at.

 ### Validate